2023 Best Journalism Schools in Texas

 Journalism majors at Texas Tech take out an average of $22,500 in student loans while working on their egree.

-University of North Texas came in at #7 in this year’s edition of the Best Journalism Schools in Texas ranking.
-UNT is a very large public school located in the city of Denton.
+University of North Texas did quite well in this year’s ranking of the best schools for journalism students.
+It came in at #7 on the list.
+UNT is a very large public school located in the midsize city of Denton.

 After completing their degree, journalism graduates from UNT carry an average student debtload of $21,500.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $262.